-Boko Haram: NEMA adopts Cash Transfer Programme In relief response - Daily Post Nigeria - Nigeria Today
+NEMA adopts cash transfer to expand relief intervention - Daily Trust - Nigeria Today

-Boko Haram: NEMA adopts Cash Transfer Programme In relief response – Daily Post Nigeria
+NEMA adopts cash transfer to expand relief intervention – Daily Trust

 |